Multi-Agent-LLMs/mallm/README.md

 2) Discourse Policy (subdirectory: `mallm/discourse_policy/`)
 3) Decision Protocol (subdirectory: `mallm/decision_protocol/`)

-Experiments can be implemented as a seperate repository, loading MALLM as a package.
+Experiments can be implemented as a separate repository, loading MALLM as a package.
 You can test stuff in the `notebooks` directory.

 ## Arguments